Maurice Curtis lent Berkeley brief splendor

 When Mauritz was a child, the Strelingers immigrated to Detroit, where his two younger brothers, Charles and George, were born.
-Mauritzs father, Julian, owned a brewery that in 1893 would become Mutual Brewing Company.
+Mauritzs father, Julian (aka Julius), owned a brewery that in 1893 would become Mutual Brewing Company.
 Mutuals beer kegs carried the tagline Pure & without drugs or poison.
 Mauritz may have picked up some of his fathers theatricality, for in 1870 he was already an actor.
 His level-headed brother Charles, on the other hand, entered the hardware business and went on to become president of Charles A. Strelinger Co., tools, supplies, and machinery.

 Mauritz spent the years between 1870 and 1881 as a bit player, having acquired the stage name M.B.
 Curtis, which he would use in his personal life as well.
 The spectacular nationwide success of Saml of Posen made an entrepreneur of Curtis.
 He purchased the rights to the play and toured with it for years, often updating the plot and changing characters to keep it from going stale.